Company: Self-Help Credit Union

 - Act as a change agent to drive Self-Help’s economic inclusion initiatives by integrating supplier diversity and the use of businesses owned by women and people of color in third-party contracting and vendor management for relevant products and services.

 - Perform other duties as may be deemed necessary.

-- Graduate degree in public policy, planning, business, law, or finance; or equivalent combination of related field education and experience.
+- Master’s degree in public policy, planning, business, or finance or equivalent related field experience.

-- 5 years of experience in capital development, legal, lending, real estate development, or financial management or equivalent related field experience
+- 5 years of experience in capital development, legal, lending, real estate development or financial management or equivalent related field experience

 - Experience working with tax credit programs a plus.